offbyone/ideas/content/old/events/oh-puck.md

 ---
 So, no tickets for me.

-Mere seconds (about two) after the seat reservation system came online, I clicked through and got\... denied.
+Mere seconds (about two) after the seat reservation system came online, I clicked through and got... denied.

 I'd use a hockey metaphor, here, but none seem to be coming to mind.
 And they're all goofy anyway.